2020 Election Updates

 Message from the City Clerk

 In 2015, the State Legislature adopted and Governor Brown signed Senate Bill (SB) 415, which requires cities with voter turnout rates lower than that of statewide elections to consolidate with the State.
-This new law necessitates Glendale to reexamine how we conduct our elections and the City’s ability to maintain and conduct our elections in their current form.
-On November 7, 2017 a report was presented to the City Council called “California Voter Participation Rights Act (CVPRA) and Proposed Changes to Glendale Municipal Election Administration,” in order for the City Council to decide the future of Glendale Municipal Elections per SB 415 (For a copy of this report, please click here).
-Per SB 415, the legislative body must adopt a plan by January 1, 2018.
-Ultimately Council adopted Resolution #17-164 that outlines the following plan:
+This new law necessitated Glendale to reexamine how we conduct our elections.
+On November 7, 2017 a report was presented to the City Council called “California Voter Participation Rights Act (CVPRA) and Proposed Changes to Glendale Municipal Election Administration,” in order for the City Council to decide the future of Glendale Municipal Elections per SB 415.
+Based on Council direction, Measure P was placed on the ballot and passed by voters in 2018.
+With the passage of Measure P, the City of Glendale's Charter was amended to state that General Municipal Elections shall be held to coincide with any statewide primary election date in even numbered years.

-If you have any questions regarding this election or any others, please contact the City Clerk's office at (818) 548-4000 and someone on our staff will try to help you with your inquiry.
+If you have any questions regarding this election, please contact the City Clerk's office at (818) 548-4000 and someone on our staff will try to help you with your inquiry.
 Thank you for being engaged in your community and interested in its future.

 Ardy Kassakhian, MPPA, CMC